 Finding a sense of purpose with the DIWC

-I love coming to the centre and I felt very much at home here, very comfortable.
-I never thought that I would one day end up working at the centre, but now I am here it feels absolutely amazing.
+I love coming to the Centre and I felt very much at home here, very comfortable.
+I never thought that I would one day end up working at the here, but now I am here it feels absolutely amazing.
 I just feel so blessed.
-The centre has been a big part of my life and it never feels like work.
+The Centre has been a big part of my life and it never feels like work.

-I am part of the fundraising group which helps to raise funds for the centre as the centre is a voluntary organisation.
-I feel people don’t realise that we still rely on funds to run the centre.
-The centre couldn’t help all these hundreds of women if it doesn’t have the money.
+I regularly help with fundraising events for DIWC.
+I feel people don’t realise that we still rely on funds to run the Centre.
+DIWC couldn’t help all these hundreds of women if it didn’t have the money.

-I find it so sad that some people still don’t know about the centre and what it can do for them.
-Sometimes I feel like going up to people when they’re doing their shopping and telling them all about the centre.
+I find it so sad that some people still don’t know about the Centre and what it can do for them.
+Sometimes I feel like going up to people when they’re doing their shopping and telling them all about DIWC.

 Since I started working here I just find it so amazing.
 The day just flies past as do the weeks!
 I’m not really looking to the future because every day I just feel so lucky and so blessed to be here in the present and I’m thoroughly enjoying it.

-I feel happy now as being part of the centre makes me feel part of the wider community.
-Working at the centre gives me a sense of belonging as I have met so many people here and it gives me great satisfaction that I am maybe able to help other women who are isolated.”
+I feel happy now as being part of the Centre makes me feel part of the wider community.
+Working at DIWC gives me a sense of belonging as I have met so many people here and it gives me great satisfaction that I am maybe able to help other women who are isolated.”

 Vaqar Salimi #womenofdundee